w-mcilhagga/awkish/README.md

 with the (string) values of the first and third fields in the record.
 These correspond to `$1` and `$3` in awk proper (but `$` isn't a legal identifier character in python, so `f` is used instead.)

+Note that Awk objects will return `None` for fields that don't exist.

 ### Print all lines which have some target text